-$b = slope \ or \ regression \ coefficient \ resulting \ from \ linear \ regression$ between PRISMTM and PRELIM estimated values for a particular output
+$b = slope \text{ or } regression \text{ coefficient } resulting from linear regression}$ between PRISMTM and PRELIM estimated values for a particular output

-The range of values for wr^2 is from 0 to 1; where a value of 0 means no proximity while a value of 1 means a perfect "match".
-Therefore, "overall model match" can be ranked based on the wr^2 value.
-The following rank was used to characterize the match between PRISMTM and PRELIM estimates: Low match ($wr^2 < 0.5$) intermediate match ($0.5 < wr^2 < 0.7$), high intermediate match ($0.7 < wr^2 < 0.9$), and high ($0.9 < wr^2$). wr^2 values are also reported.
+The range of values for wr2 is from 0 to 1; where a value of 0 means no proximity while a value of 1 means a perfect "match".
+Therefore, "overall model match" can be ranked based on the wr2 value.
+The following rank was used to characterize the match between PRISMTM and PRELIM estimates: Low match (wr2 < 0.5) intermediate match ($0.5 < wr^2 < 0.7$), high intermediate match ($0.7 < wr^2 < 0.9$), and high ($0.9 < wr^2$). wr2 values are also reported.

-7.2 Co-validation for transformation of publicly available assay data in PRELIM crude assays selected for co-validation are studied; the 10th is excluded based on completely dissimilar whole crude characteristics such as sulphur, API, and distillation curve between the H/CAMS and PRELIM assay data implying that the crudes considered were significantly different.
+7.2 Co-validation for transformation of publicly available assay data in PRELIM

+The quality of crude assay data is evaluated by measuring how variations of assay information can affect the modeling precision of PRELIM in GHG estimates.
+There are 99 runs in PRELIM for such assessment by using both H/CAMS assays and PRELIM crude assay inventory data.
+Nine out of the 10 crude assays selected for co-validation are studied; the 10th is excluded based on completely dissimilar whole crude characteristics such as sulphur, API, and distillation curve between the H/CAMS and PRELIM assay data implying that the crudes considered were significantly different.
 Also, each crude is run in nine configurations, and in one configuration at two levels of energy use (a total of 11 refinery cases).
-Overall refinery GHG emissions as well as gasoline and diesel GHG emissions estimates are tabulated for the analysis (allocation only to transportation fuels is used).
+Overall refinery GHG emissions as well as GHG emissions allocated to gasoline and diesel are tabulated for the analysis (allocation only to transportation fuels is used).
 Measurement of the variation in PRELIM GHG estimates for each crude as well as the deviation in each individual quality parameter is used to gain information about quality of the PRELIM assay data, limitations of the transformation methods adopted, and needs for improvement of assay data.
 The Coefficient of Variation of the Root-Mean-Square Deviation (CV (RMSD)) is used to quantify the magnitude of the variance in PRELIM GHG estimates; the square root of the variance is normalized by the mean of PRELIM estimates when H/CAMS assay data are used.